nextmv-io/community-apps/knapsack-ampl/README.md

 * `main.py` implements a MIP knapsack solver.
 * `input.json` is a sample input file.
 * `ampl_license_uuid.template` is a file demonstrating how to use the AMPL UUID license key.
-Remove the `.template` extension and replace the contents with your actual license key to be left with a file named `ampl_license_uuid`.
+  * If you have an AMPL license, remove the `.template` extension and replace the contents with your actual license key to be left with a file named `ampl_license_uuid`.
+Modify the `app.yaml` file to include the `ampl_license_uuid` in the files list.
+  * If you are just testing and don’t have an AMPL license, you don’t need to do anything, as this community app ships with a special license that allows you to test AMPL with some limits.

 Follow these steps to run locally.